How a corporate card without expense management can cost you

 The human factor just might be the biggest of all the hidden costs of unmanaged operating expenses.
 Employees usually don’t want to spend any time dealing with clunky expense systems that were designed for how businesses ran in the 90s.

 Similarly, finance doesn’t want the end-of-month close to feel like a game of hide-and-seek, one where they constantly have to nag teams and managers for mundane expense reports.
 Today, your talent wants to focus on high-value work that they actually enjoy.

 Getting serious about expense management

 Simply relying on monthly cashback as your main perk won’t solve any of the above errors.
-However, combining cashback with tools that can help you manage expenses, streamline operations, and automate the pain away will help set your business up for long-term growth.
+However, combining cashback with tools such as enterprise expense management software that can help you manage expenses, streamline operations, and automate the pain away will help set your business up for long-term growth.
 Businesses that use Ramp save an average of 3.5% in their first year.
 See how much expense management can save your team by signing up today.